chalmerlowe/intro_to_sprinting/class_materials/lesson_03_venv_overview.md

 Multiple packages can be installed at the same time, by separating the package names with spaces:

-`conda install click flask pandas`
+`conda install flake8 mock funcsigs`

 ## Leaving the virtualenv when you are done